-NVC is based on the premise that all human behaviour stems from attempts to meet universal basic human needs and that those needs are never in conflict.
+Horizontal communication is based on the premise that all human behaviour stems from attempts to meet universal basic human needs and that those needs are never in conflict.
 Conflict arises when the strategies people use to meet those needs clash, rather than the needs themselves.
-NVC proposes that if people can identify their needs, the needs of others, and the feelings that surround these needs, harmony can be achieved.
+Horizontal communication proposes that if people can identify their needs, the needs of others, and the feelings that surround these needs, harmony can be achieved.

-We use NVC to help children resolve conflict at The Garden.
+We use horizontal communication to help children resolve conflict at The Garden.
 You can learn more about how we do this by reading our Behaviour Management Policy.

 We are aiming to develop a permaculture approach to education; using the design principles of permaculture to enhance our practice.
 The three main principles that we focus on are building resilience, the interconnection of all things and drawing on local resources.